MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/security/internet-macros-blocked.md

 ## Versions of Office affected by this change

-This change only affects Office on devices running Windows and only affects the following applications: Access, Excel, PowerPoint, Visio, and Word.
+This change only affects Office on devices running Windows and only affects the following applications: Access, Excel, PowerPoint, Project, Publisher, Visio, and Word.

-The following table shows when this change became available in each update channel.
+The following table shows when this change became available in each update channel for Access, Excel, PowerPoint, Visio, and Word.

 |Update channel  |Version  |Date  |
 |---------|---------|---------|